 Many law school faculty members use The West Education Network (TWEN) to create web sites for their courses.
 For assistance in creating a TWEN site for your course contact Mike Hannon (email@example.com).

 Information and instructions for placing materials (digital or hardcopy) such as books, articles, other readings, sample exams, and model answers on course reserve are available here.

 As a member of the Center for Computer-Assisted Legal Instruction, the law school offers a complete set of the CALI exercises to supplement classroom instruction.
 Further information on the exercises is available at the CALI Web site.
 Contact the library Reference Office (612-625-4309) for the faculty authorization code needed to register and access CALI materials from the CALI Web site.

-The Law Library offers faculty members an expedited document retrieval service called ASAP.
-The ASAP staff will retrieve materials requested on behalf of our faculty members from the Law Library and other libraries on campus and deliver them to the faculty member's office (usually the same day requested).
-To request materials for a faculty member, please contact David Zopfi-Jordan at 625-1513 or email to: firstname.lastname@example.org.
+The Law Library offers staff & faculty members an expedited document retrieval service called ASAP.
+ASAP staff will retrieve materials requested by staff members for their own use or for the use of a faculty member and deliver them to the faculty member's office (usually the same day requested).
+To request materials, please contact David Zopfi-Jordan at 625-1513 or email to: firstname.lastname@example.org.

-When an item requested on behalf of a faculty member is not available on campus, the faculty member and/of staff member is notified by the ASAP or reference staff.
+When an item requested by a staff member (whether for their own use or on behalf of a faculty member) is not available on campus, the faculty member and/or staff member is notified by the ASAP or reference staff.
 The library will then attempt to obtain the item from another library.
-You can request materials from other libraries by contacting David Zopfi-Jordan, email: email@example.com or phone: 625-1513.
+You can request materials from other libraries by filling out our ONLINE REQUEST FORM or by contacting David Zopfi-Jordan, email: email@example.com or phone: 625-1513.
 It may take a few weeks for materials requested on interlibrary loan to arrive, so if the item(s) are needed immediately, please let us know and we will try to obtain them on a RUSH basis.